shawlab-moffitt/BATCH-FLEX-ShinyApp/README.md

   * Suite of tools was built on R version 4.2
   * R script for package installation is provided in the “1-Getting_Started” folder

+* **MSigDB Files:**
+  * These gene set files were gathered from the [Molecular Signatures Database (MSigDB)](http://www.gsea-msigdb.org/gsea/msigdb/index.jsp) as separate collections and processed through R to generate a master gene set file to use for GSEA and ssGSEA analysis.
+  * These files begin with "msigdb_" and can be found [here](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/tree/main/GeneSets).
+    * Please note that some gene sets are available for *Homo sapiens* and *Mus musculus* which are designated by HS or MM respectively.
+* **Tab 2 Gene Set files:**
+  * The tab 2 gene set initially written to show gene sets from the Cell Marker Database but can be adjusted by the user
+  * We also provide LINCS L1000 gene sets derived from small molecule perturbations following drug treatment.
+  * If the user choses to adjust this gene set they must also ensure there is an RData list file provided for it as well.
+    * This file can be generated with one of the [getting started scripts](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/blob/main/GettingStartedScripts/GeneSetRDataListGen.R) we described previously.